knickers/puzzlejs/README.md

 puzzlejs
 ========

-A simple jQuery library that will turn any image into a puzzle
+A simple jQuery library that will turn any image into a puzzle game.

 Create a new puzzle:
 ```
 $('.puzzle').puzzle({
 	difficulty: 2,
-	imageURL: '3d-printed-lunar-base.jpg'
+	imageURL: '/3d-printed-lunar-base.jpg'
 });
 ```